-The Registrant sells ice pack, chill pack, bulk pack and frozen chicken, in whole, cut-up and boneless form, primarily under the Sanderson Farms® brand name to retailers, distributors, and casual dining operators principally in the southeastern, southwestern, northeastern and western United States, and to customers who resell frozen chicken into export markets.
-During its fiscal year ended October 31, 2017, the Registrant processed approximately 567 million chickens, or approximately 4.3 billion dressed pounds.
-According to 2017 industry statistics, the Registrant was the third largest processor of dressed chicken in the United States based on average weekly processed pounds.
+The Registrant sells ice-packed, chill-packed, bulk-packed and frozen chicken, in whole, cut-up and boneless form, primarily under the Sanderson Farms® brand name to retailers, distributors, and casual dining operators principally in the southeastern, southwestern, northeastern and western United States, and to customers who resell frozen chicken into export markets.
+During its fiscal year ended October 31, 2018, the Registrant processed approximately 606 million chickens, or approximately 4.5 billion dressed pounds.
+According to 2018 industry statistics, the Registrant was the third largest processor of dressed chicken in the United States based on average weekly processed pounds.

-The Registrant's fresh and frozen chicken operations presently encompass 10 hatcheries, 8 feed mills and 11 processing plants, including the facilities at its new St. Pauls, North Carolina complex.
-The Registrant began operations at the new St. Pauls hatchery in November 2016, and began processing chickens at the new processing plant in January 2017.
-The complex is currently operating near full capacity.
+The Registrant's fresh and frozen chicken operations presently encompass 11 hatcheries, 9 feed mills and 12 processing plants, including the facilities currently under construction at its new Tyler, Texas complex.
+The Registrant began limited operations at the new Tyler hatchery in October 2018, and expects to begin processing chickens at the new processing plant in February 2019.
 The Registrant has one prepared chicken plant.

-The Registrant has contracts with operators of approximately 759 grow-out farms that provide it with sufficient housing capacity for its current operations.
-The Registrant also has contracts with operators of 218 breeder farms.
+The Registrant has contracts with operators of approximately 787 grow-out farms that provide it with sufficient housing capacity for its current operations.
+The Registrant also has contracts with operators of 225 breeder farms.

-The Company's prepared chicken product line includes approximately 90 institutional and consumer packaged partially cooked or marinated chicken items that it sells nationally, primarily to distributors and food service establishments.
+The Company's prepared chicken product line includes approximately 125 institutional and consumer packaged partially cooked or marinated chicken items that it sells nationally, primarily to distributors and food service establishments.
 A majority of the prepared chicken items are made to the specifications of food service users.